sshark/thrillingbytes/Looking at A Monad Through An Example.md

 Function (A) divide the first integer by the second integer.
 Function (B) adds 2 integer together.
 These 2 functions are pretty straight forward.
 Unlike function (B), a [total function](https://www.linkedin.com/advice/0/what-difference-between-partial-total-function-functional-2jine#:~:text=A%20total%20function%20is%20a,return%20another%20number%20as%20output), function (A) cannot compute when the second parameter is 0.
 If the parameters were `Float`, the function will return `Infinity`, but this is `Int`, it will throw an `java.lang.ArithmeticException` exception with the message `/ by zero`.
 Function (A) must find a way to let its caller know it cannot provide an answer if the second parameter is zero.
 There are a few ways to notify the caller of the exception and fortunately, there is one better answer than all of them discussed here.

 ## Returning An Error Code
 For some cases returning an error code is the simplest solution.
-When the function fails, it will am error code to indicate what went wrong.
-Case in point, for function (A), if parameter `b` is zero, it will fail and return `-1` given the following implementation,
+When the function fails, it returns an error code to indicate failure.
+Case in point, for function (A), if parameter `b` is zero, it fails and returns `-1` given the following implementation,
 ``` scala
 def  div(a: Int, b: Int): Int = if (b == 0) -1 else a / b  // Bad implementation
 ```